 Some caveats and limitations follow our work.
 First of all, we agree with Schoot et al. (2021) that transparency and reproducibility represent the highest scientific standards.
 Yet, OpenAI’s GPT API models are based on black box algorithms.
-Nonetheless, we do not believe that this argument should prevent reviewers from using OpenAI’s GPT API model for TAB screening seen in the light of the fact that human screening most often represents black-box operation as well.
+Nonetheless, we do not believe that this argument should prevent reviewers from using OpenAI’s GPT API models for TAB screening – for instance, human screening decisions most often represent black-box operations as well.
 However, we consider it all-important that future research investigates the performance of alternative open-source GPT models.
-A side-effect of such research would further be that the cost of using GPT models can be substantially reduced which can be a major barrier to using GPT-4 models for TAB screening at the current point in time.
+A side-effect of such research would further be that the costs of using GPT models may be substantially reduced, which can be a major barrier to using GPT-4 models for TAB screening at the current point in time.
 These models are still rather expensive (in absolute terms, not compared to hiring a human screener).
-Thus, another line for future research could be to investigate the performance of cheaper GPT-4 models such as GPT-4o and GPT-4-turbo.
+Thus, another line for future research could be to investigate the performance of cheaper GPT-4 models, such as GPT-4o and GPT-4-turbo.

 A general challenge when using GPT API models is that it requires a substantial amount of software maintenance to keep up to date with the newest model developments.
 Therefore, it requires continuous software development, for this screening approach to be viable which, in turn, will probably require collaborations in the research community to ensure the stability of the software over time.

 Although this study has some important limitations, we believe that the implications of this work are rather extensive beyond what we have presented.
 First, using well-functioning automated tools renders the possibility for reviewers not to make unnecessary restrictions on their search string to steer the number of study records, which, in turn, increases the likelihood of finding all or close to all relevant studies for the review.
-Moreover, it makes it possible to screen extreme-sized reviews (Shemilt et al., 2014, 2016) that would otherwise have been considered unmanageable by humans.
+Moreover, it makes it possible to screen literature for extreme-sized reviews (Shemilt et al., 2014, 2016) that would otherwise have been considered unmanageable by humans.
 Second, this approach can be all-important in elevating the quality of reviews conducted by single researchers restricted by resources such as low budgets and/or time.
-Third, we believe that there exists a huge potential in combining traditional automated tools and GPT modeling.
-For example, GPT API models could play a key part in validating a decided stopping rule (Campos et al., 2023; König et al., 2023) whereto it could partly be used to screen records close to the stopping rule on the wrong side, and partly be used to more precisely detect relevant studies on the right side of a given stopping rule, ensuring that humans did not overlook any relevant studies.
+Third, we believe that a huge potential exists in combining traditional automated tools and GPT modeling.
+For example, GPT API models could play a key part in validating a decided stopping rule (Campos et al., 2023; König et al., 2023) whereto it could partly be used to screen records close to the stopping rule on the wrong side, and partly be used to more precisely detect relevant studies on the right side of a given stopping rule, thereby reducing the risk of relevant studies being overlooked.
 Combining traditional tools and GPT screening could furthermore reduce the cost of using GPT API models.
 Another application could also be that GPT API models are used together with prioritization resampling algorithms such as the one suggested by Hou and Tipton (2024) to come closer to reaching recall rates closer to 100%, which are generally considered unattainable when using stochastic algorithms.
 Fourth, even if reviewers prefer to use duplicate human screening, we think that using a GPT API model as a third screener would be valuable since it can guard against missing relevant studies due to human screener drifting.